Trump rejects report he hid key details of conversations with Putin: 'I don't care'

 “I would.
 I don’t care," Trump told "Justice with Judge Jeanine" host Jeanine Pirro, referring to disclosing details of his talks with Putin .
 "I had a conversation like every president does.
 You sit with the president of various countries.
 I do it with all countries.
 We had a great conversation.
 We were talking about Israel and securing Israel, and lots of other things.
 It was a great conversation.
 I'm not keeping anything under wraps.
 I couldn't care less."

+"The Washington Post story is so outrageously inaccurate it doesn’t even warrant a response," White House press secretary Sarah Sanders said Sunday.
+"The liberal media has wasted two years trying to manufacture a fake collusion scandal instead of reporting the fact that unlike President Obama, who let Russia and other foreign adversaries push America around, President Trump has actually been tough on Russia.”

 Trump has described Tillerson as "dumb as a rock," writing on Twitter that he was also "lazy as hell" and claiming he couldn't "get rid of him fast enough."
-The Post did not say why Tillerson had apparently refused to respond to its reporting that Trump's version of events conflicted with what he had personally witnessed.
+The Post did not explain why Tillerson had refused to respond to its reporting that Trump's version of events conflicted with what he had personally witnessed.
 Tillerson, 66, has said there is “no question” Russia interfered in the 2016 election, and said Russia seeks to “undermine our confidence and undermine the world’s confidence in us.

 "The president pressed Putin, on multiple occasions -- Putin denied involvement, as I believe he has done in the past," Tillerson said in an off-camera briefing with Treasury Secretary Steven Mnuchin immediately following Trump's talks with Putin at the G-20 summit in Hamburg.
 “The two agreed this was a substantial hindrance to the ability to move the Russian, U.S. relationship forward,” Tillerson said, adding that the Syria conflict had been the primary point of discussion following a "robust" talk about Russia's involvement in purported election meddling.